vishvananda/novascript/README.md

 Notes
 -----

-The script starts nova-volume in fake mode, so it will not create any actual volumes.

-if you want to USE_VENV because you have different versions of python packages on your system that you want to keep, you should run install before branch:

-    ./nova.sh install
-    ./nova.sh branch
-    ./nova.sh run

 A sample image should be downloaded by the script, but if necessary you can download it by hand:

     wget http://c2477062.cdn.cloudfiles.rackspacecloud.com/images.tgz